MultifamilyZone

 Active Listening

-Active listening is effective for communication and is an essential element.
+Active listening is an effective communication skill and an essential element.
 It involves paying close attention to what your team members say and asking questions to clarify their concerns.
 Employees who feel their concerns are heard are more likely to be engaged and motivated.

 To practice active listening, try the following: